 - Attorney fees for the successful claimant are only possible at a judge’s discretion; and

 - Full judicial review is not granted on appeal.

 Many of these limitations relate specifically to the fact that an ERISA trial is not a typical trial.
 As noted, there is no jury, so the results rely entirely on a judge’s interpretation of the situation.
 While these preemptions may apply to your case, they may not.

-They are only general rules, and in the field of law there are always exceptions.
+These are only general rules, and in the field of law, there are always exceptions.
 The only way to definitively find out whether preemption will affect your ERISA claim is to consult with an experienced ERISA attorney.

 Call the Award Winning ERISA Team at Peace Law Firm Today

 If you need to file an ERISA claim, the team at Peace Law Firm is here to help you.
 Whether you have questions about ERISA preemption, how preemption might affect your claim, or whether you have a valid claim, we can help.